 Throughout their time at Cottey, students will have the assistance and support of the College community.
 The first year at college is a time of change and growth for both students and families.
 All new students and their families are encouraged to participate in the New Student Orientation program held before each semester.
 The goal of New Student Orientation is to help new students and their families make a successful transition to college life.
-New Student Orientation includes academic and student life programs for the new students and their families.
+New Student Orientation includes academic and student life programs.